Akshayk94/GitDemo/src/main/java/ecommerceExcercise/readme.txt

-This section covers end to end implementation of all selenium concepts
+This section covers end to end implementation.